 Glaucoma 101: Signs, Symptoms and Treatment

 While many people think that it’s typical to develop eye problems and lose vision as you age, that can be a dangerous assumption when it comes to glaucoma.
-Glaucoma currently affects about 4 million Americans, many of whom are not aware they have the disease.
+Glaucoma currently affects about 4 million people in the United States, many of whom are not aware they have the disease.
 When left untreated, glaucoma can lead to permanent blindness, which happens to approximately 10 percent of those living with glaucoma who do not receive adequate treatment.

 National Glaucoma Awareness Month seeks to educate people about the signs and symptoms of glaucoma in order to create awareness and prevention of further deterioration of vision.
 Here is what you should know when it comes to glaucoma: